i-love-flamingo/flamingo-commerce/order/Readme.md

 # Order Module

-The order module offers a domain model for orders as well as applications services that should be used to place and fetch orders.
+The order module offers a domain model for orders to be used to list orders of a customer.

 ## Usage

+### Show orders of a customer
+The module offers a data controller "customerorders" to get all orders of the current authenticated user/customer:

+`orders = data("customerorders")`

+## Ports
+The module offers a port that need to be implemented to fetch the orders.

+The module comes with 2 possible Adapters for the port:
+* FakeAdapter: Just returns some dummy orders - useful for local testing
+* EmailAdapters: Used to send mails

-### Configurations
+### possible configurations

 !WIP